cucumber-examples/shouty.rb/README.md

     ruby-install ruby 2.1

+In addition to Ruby you'll also need a C compiler to install some of the libraries.
+Check if you already have one:

+    gcc --version

+If you don't have `gcc` installed you can install it with the following command:

+    xcode-select --install

 ### Install a Text editor

 Any text editor will work, but if you don't have one we recommend